KHUSHBOO0012/SystemDesign/DesignTraining.md

 # Patterns for Concurrent Systems

 These clocks are related to Distributed DB.
-You want to maintain order among node where transaction took place(known as partial order) to trace back the event.
+to trace back the event.

 ## Lamport Clock(Logical Clock)
+- establishes partial order among node particular to a transaction agnostic to the local time.
 - to determine the order of events occurring.
 - N1, N2, N3 all will have its own clock, that starts with something say 0.
 - Whenver you are sending a request, you increment the clock.